This post may contain affiliate links. Please see my disclosure policy for details.

-In Tawang I was invited in for Yak tea by a nun at the Thukje Choeling monestary and again in a hut with a Brokpa (nomad) shepherdess.
+In Tawang, I was invited in for Yak tea by a nun at the Thukje Choeling monastery and again in a hut with a Brokpa (nomad) shepherdess.

 I couldn’t get over the kindness and welcoming nature of the people in Arunachal Pradesh.
 It was on a different level.

 6. You’ll be mesmerised by the colours of the temples

 The temples may look old and will wow you as they have stood the test of time but just wait until you get beyond closed doors.

 You’ll wonder just how long they took to build and how many people have prayed to them over the centuries.

-You’ll see religious tales and fables, symbols and symmetry, colourful patterns, prayerwheels in all different sizes.
+You’ll see religious tales and fables, symbols and symmetry, colourful patterns, prayer wheels in all different sizes.
 You won’t believe your eyes.

-But the best ones to check out while you’re here are the Ugyenling Monastery, which was the birthplace of the 6th Dalai Lama and the Thegtse Sang-ngag Choekhorling Monastery, in a place nearby called Kin-mey.
+But the best ones to check out while you’re here are the Ugyenling Monastery.
+This was the birthplace of the 6th Dalai Lama and the Thegtse Sang-ngag Choekhorling Monastery, in a place nearby called Kin-mey.

 7. The fact you can meet, talk, drink and eat yak…yak everything

 Personally, I LOVE yaks and gave a little squeal when I saw first saw them here.

-If you’re not a fan of Yak butter tea (yep, it does what it says on the tin) than you’ll have to build your tolerance up!
+If you’re not a fan of Yak butter tea (yep, it does what it says on the tin) then you’ll have to build your tolerance up!

-You’ll find it in chewing gum form (I tried it, wasn’t a fan), in curries and in the pantries of nearly every household!
+You’ll find it in chewing gum form (I tried it, wasn’t a fan), in curries, and in the pantries of nearly every household!

-Yak’s provide wool for warmth, food for comfort and tea for bringing people together in Tawang.
+Yak’s provide wool for warmth, food for comfort, and tea for bringing people together in Tawang.

-8. You’ll discover culture that’s so alien to your own
+8. You’ll discover so much culture

 When we first pulled up to the monastery, we watched monks practicing for a festival.
-They were dancing with painted masks, singing and twirling.
+They were dancing with painted masks, singing, and twirling.

 I’d see women as old as 80 circling the temples 108 times, praying to Buddha and spinning prayer wheels and their beads.

-On the full moon, nearly every local in Tawang was visiting the monestary with offerings of flowers, yak butter tea, and money.
+On the full moon, nearly every local in Tawang was visiting the monastery with offerings of flowers, yak butter tea, and money.